-- Review the general hospital consent form for the presence of an advance directive or POLST upon each admission for accuracy. - To be effective, the advance directive or POLST must be on the chart.
-If the advance directive can't be located, a new one must be written. - If the patient does not have an advance directive and would like information, call Social Service, a Patient Advocate, or an Administrative Coordinator. - Copies of Living Will and Health Care Proxy forms are available on CapitaLink (Guest Relations Page) and in the Patient & Visitors' Guide. - o Durable Power of Attorney for Health Care forms have to be obtained through an outside service.
-Please contact Rachel Hughes for questions. - A physician order is required for a patient to be a "No Code".
+- Review the general hospital consent form for the presence of an advance directive or POLST upon each admission for accuracy. - The Advance Directive or POLST must be on the chart.
+Complete and place Advance Directive stick on the front of the patient chart. - If the Advance Directive cannot be located, a new one must be written. - If the patient does not have an Advance Directive and would like information, call Social Service, a Patient Advocate, or an Administrative Coordinator. - Copies of Living Will and Health Care Proxy forms are available on CapitaLink (Guest Relations Page) and in the Patient & Visitors' Guide.

+- Durable Power of Attorney for Health Care forms have to be obtained through an outside service.
+Please contact Social Services / Care Management with any questions. - A physician order is required for a patient to be a "No Code".
 The following represents a "No Code": Purple wristband placed on the patient and notification on the Kardex. - If the patients POLST states they do not want any life sustaining treatment done, "No Code"; the physicians must fill out the purple code status form. - A physician or other health care professional, for personal convictions, may decline to carry out requested forgoing of life sustaining treatments, but must, in such cases, arrange for appropriate and timely transfer of the patient's care.
 If you have questions or concerns about physicians not complying with advance directives or POLST, talk with your Nurse Manager or Patient Representative. - Ethical concerns should be reported to your manager and the palliative care team first.
 Once assessed, the Hospital Ethics Committee may be brought in at that time.